 6.16.2.2 Summary

-A CCF receiving from its API invoker a request for authorization code (step 2) adds the API invoker client identifier and its own identifier as it is now acting as client before forwardng the request towards the CCF in the other domain (step 4).
+A CCF receiving from its API invoker a request for authorization code (step 2) adds the API invoker client identifier and its own identifier as it is now acting as client before forwarding the request towards the CCF in the other domain (step 4).
 Since the other CCF cannot redirect a response to the API invoker, the CCF URI needs to be added too.

 Based on the redirect information, the CCF in the other domain provides the authorization code back to the originator CCF (step 7).
 The originator CCF processes the information before providing the authorization code within its authorization response towards the API invoker.
 I.e. upon receiving the authorization code, the originator CCF maintains a mapping of API invoker, authorization code and the CCF in the other domain.
-To map the authorization code (used between the API invoker and the CCF in the other domain, the originator CCF adds (step 8) within the authoriziation response an own identifier for the CCF towards the API invoker (as part of the authorization code).
+To map the authorization code (used between the API invoker and the CCF in the other domain, the originator CCF adds (step 8) within the authorization response an own identifier for the CCF towards the API invoker (as part of the authorization code).
 An example is given in the figure below.

 In any (subsequent) access token request (step 10) from API invoker using the authorization code, the originator CCF then does the mapping (step 11) to the actual identity of the CCF in the other domain and can forward the request via CAPF-6e.